-- 1. In Ubuntu, log in as the root user, then navigate to the folder containing the driver Debian packages to install, and double-click ClouderaImpalaODBC-32bit-Version-Release\i386.deb or ClouderaImpalaODBC-Version-Release\amd64.deb - 2.
-Follow the instructions in the installer to complete the installation process. - If you received a license file via e-mail, then copy the license file into the /opt/cloudera/impalaodbc/lib/32 or /opt/cloudera/impalaodbc/lib/64 folder, depending on the version of the driver that you installed.
+1. In Ubuntu, log in as the root user, then navigate to the folder containing the driver Debian packages to install, and double-click ClouderaImpalaODBC-32bit-Version-Release_i386.deb or ClouderaImpalaODBC-Version-Release_amd64.deb.

+2. Follow the instructions in the installer to complete the installation process.